 I run this website and most of the systems it relies on are off of my own, self hosted servers.
 These are 2 Raspberry Pi computers.
-Here’s links to the guides I’ve used to install Ubuntu, Diet Ubuntu, and LAMP onto them.
+Here’s links to the guides I’ve used to install Ubuntu Server, and LAMP onto them.
 They run extremely well and are very reliable, besides the issues associated with using consumer-grade SD cards for storage and their lack of RAM or processing power.

-Install Ubuntu, I prefer the MATE distribution that’s compiled for ARM architectures.
-This guide assumes you have a basic knowledge of flashing images to SD cards using programs like Etcher, and going through GUI OS installations.
+Install Ubuntu, I highly recommend using Ubuntu Server for ARM.
+This guide assumes you have a basic knowledge of flashing images to SD cards using programs like Etcher, and some familiarity with a Linux command line.
+If you don’t that’s ok, just follow the commands and everything should be fine.

 1. Install Ubuntu onto your Raspberry Pi initially.
-Write the .img file you download to a MicroSD card using Etcher or similar software.https://ubuntu-mate.org/raspberry-pi/
+Write the .img file you download to a MicroSD card using Etcher (I prefer an old version of Win32DiskImager)or similar software.

 You’ll need a keyboard, mouse, and monitor temporarily connected to the device for the initial install.